 III.1 Credentials

-The User is responsible for choosing a strong and unique password and for maintaining the confidentiality of their authentication credentials.
-The User undertakes not to share their credentials with any third party and not to allow any third party to use their Account.
+The User is responsible for choosing a strong, unique password and for maintaining the confidentiality of their credentials.
+The User shall not share credentials with any third party and shall not allow any third party to use their Account.

 III.2 Two-Factor Authentication

 The Portal offers an optional two-factor authentication mechanism (2FA) based on a one-time code sent to the e-mail address associated with the Account.
-The User acknowledges that this mechanism relies on the integrity of the User's e-mail account; accordingly, the User undertakes to keep that e-mail account itself protected by appropriate access controls.
-The CMA may, in the future, propose additional or stronger second-factor methods, and may impose two-factor authentication for certain operations or certain categories of Member where this is justified by operational considerations.
+This mechanism relies on the integrity of the User's e-mail account, which the User undertakes to keep protected by appropriate access controls.
+The CMA may propose additional or stronger second-factor methods, and may impose 2FA for certain operations or categories of Member where justified by operational considerations.

 III.3 Sessions and Activity